vmware-archive/command-function-invoker/README.md

 ## Purpose

-The *command function invoker* provides a Docker base layer for a function consisting of a single command.
+The *command function invoker* provides a host for functions implemented as a single executable command (be it a shell script or a binary).
 It accepts HTTP requests and invokes the command for each request.
+Communication with the function is done via `stdin` and `stdout`.

 ## Development